tiagonuneslx/Pokeland/notes.md

 I decided to build the PokeLand app, a simple and clean app showcasing all the different Pokemon, and some of their details.

-For most of the design decisions I took, the most influential factor to consider was time, as I'm currently working full-time, and it's hard to find the time to invest in this project.
+For most of the design decisions I took, the most influential factor to consider was time, as I'm currently working full-time, and it was hard to find the time to invest in this project.

 ## App features